conmeehan/conmeehan.github.io/blast+tutorial.md

 ## Exercise 1: BLAST+ installation and using a pre-formatted a database

 In order to run BLAST+ we must download it, install it and set our Path to point to it.
-I strongly suggest using conda for this, which you can get from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).
-It will do all this automatically for you.
+I strongly suggest using conda for this, which you can get from [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) amd then get the BLAST package [here](https://anaconda.org/bioconda/blast).
+It will do all the installations automatically for you.
 If you wish to use the NCBI files, you can do the following:

 First go [here](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) and download the appropriate version.
 For OSX and Windows, follow the instructions on the downloaded exe or dmg and this should do the installation.
 For Linux we need to do some extra steps.
 For example, for an Ubuntu installation we want the ncbi-blast-2.10.1+-x64-linux.tar.gz file.
 Once downloaded, extract to a tools folder inside your home directory.
 You should now have a folder called ncbi-blast-2.10.1+ (or whatever version you downloaded).
 For this example, we will say the path (found with pwd) is ~/tools/ncbi-blast-2.10.1+/